ceciliabinck/cook-with-me/README.md

 - Clear images of the finished dish so they have an idea how it is going to look.
 - finding tips to improve there cooking skills.

+### User stores

+- As a traveler, I would like to store the recipes I learned in my cooking class.
+So I can make them at home.
+- As a someone how loves to cook, I want to share some easy recipes with my friends.
+So that they can see it is not that difficult.
+- As a student, I would like to find some really easy recipes.
+So I can save money.
+- As a traveler, I would like my friend to share there local dishes.
+So I can learn to make them my self.
+- As a terrible cook.
+I would like to learn to make a good dish.
+So I can impress my date.
+- As a foodie, I want to share unconventional recipes that taste great.
+So that people might broader there tast buds.
+- As a stay at home mom.
+I want share some easy kid friendly meals.
+So other moms could stress less when it is dinner time.
+- As a beginning cook, I want to see an image of dish.
+So I have something to compare my result with.
+- As a student, I want to know the cooking time.
+So I can make dinner inbetween studying.

 ## User Requirements and Expectations

 ### Requirements